jopemachine-playground/code-replacer/README.md

 If you don't want these matching, give `conf` option and skip the longest one, then you can choose next candidate manually (test).

 2. Left side of `template` are treated as *regular expression*.
 But special characters are escaped automatically.
 So, no separate escape processing is required.
-If you want to use raw RegExp, you can use `no-escape` option. you can use leftReference key and csv column key with this option, too.
+If you want to use raw `RegExp`, you can use `no-escape` option. you also can use `leftReference key` and `csv column key` with this option, too.

 3. In `template` option, The `template` value is treated as a form of `A->B` If A should contains `->` (arrow signature), you can escape that `->` by `\->`.